ibm-apiconnect/getting-started/pages/index.md

 Use the {% include tooltip.html term="apic" %} CLI or the {% include tooltip.html term="api_designer" %} GUI to create your LoopBack app.

 Create an {% include tooltip.html term="api_def" %} to specify you API's endpoints.

+## Demo of navtabs

+{% include navtab.html
+designer="Do this in API Designer...

+- One
+- Two
+- Three
+"
+apic="Do this in `apic`:

+- One
+- Two
+- Three
+" %}